 A car in motion in snowy and foggy conditions, viewed from a Connected and Autonomous Vehicle digital system displaying real-time weather data and a road surface analyser.

-The weather impacts all aspects of travel and presents challenges to the safe and efficient operation of CAVs.
-Snow, ice and precipitation not only affect driving conditions, they can also interfere with on-board sensors such as Light Detection and Ranging Systems (LiDARs), camera systems and connectivity.
+Snow, ice, rain, fog and bright sunlight are weather conditions widely known to affect conventional driving.
+This also applies to the performance of on-board perception sensors such as Light Detection and Ranging Systems (LiDARs), radars, camera systems and vehicle connectivity.
 Solar storms disrupt high-frequency radio communication and satellites systems such as GPS.
 The weather also strongly influences demand levels on transport networks; Mobility-as-a-Service (MaaS) infrastructure must adapt to such changes.

-We have world-class expertise and understanding how sensors and systems’ performance is affected by the weather.
+The Met Office has world-class expertise and understanding of how sensors and systems’ performance is affected by the weather.
 We are also a recognised provider of accreditation for meteorological instruments and systems for use in the aviation sector, for example.

-Weather data, consultancy and research are important for ongoing research, development and implementation of future mobility technology.
+Accurate weather and climate data, consultancy and research are important for ongoing research, development and implementation of future mobility technology.
+We have a dedicated team of experienced consultants who can help provide access to:

 • World-leading meteorological expertise for the transport sector